Freyte/Image_Capture/README.md

 4. Image-graph

-The analysis of the liquids in matlab adapted it for image .bmp 324 x 324.
+The analysis of the liquids in matlab adapted it for image .bmp 324 x 324 (8 bits).

   -main_test_images